 The purpose of the Framework is to establish Guiding Principles and Content Elements to govern the overall content of an integrated report and to explain the fundamental concepts that support them.

-Taking into account the variety of frameworks and standards for the non-financial reporting, your organization can choose the method most appropriate for it to use.
+Taking into account the variety of frameworks and standards for non-financial reporting, your organization can choose the most appropriate method to use.

-Report Adviser’s team recommends using the GRI Standards because it is not only the most widely used and comprehensive framework, but also because:
+Report Adviser recommends using the GRI Standards because, not only is it the most widely used and comprehensive framework, but because:

-- The GRI Standards are the world’s first global standards for sustainability reporting, providing companies with a common language for disclosing non-financial information.
+- The GRI Standards are the world’s first global standards for sustainability reporting.
+They provide companies with a common language for disclosing non-financial information.

 - The GRI Standards represent best practices for sustainability disclosures.
 They are aligned with other normative sustainability frameworks, including the United Nations Guiding Principles on Business and Human Rights, UN and ILO Conventions, and the OECD Guidelines for Multinational Enterprises.
 They can also be used to communicate an organization’s contributions to and methods of reaching the Sustainable Development Goals.